UCLOrengoGroup/cath-tools/docs/build.md

 If your machine has Perl, you can also try running the Perl tests (which includes a run of `build-test` as one of the tests):

- * Set the environment variable CATH_TOOLS_BIN_DIR to the location of the built binaries
+ * Set the environment variable `CATH_TOOLS_BIN_DIR` to the location of the built binaries
  * From the root directory of the project, run `prove -l -v t`

-Building on CentOS v6 (or v7?)
-Machines
+Building on CentOS 7 Machines
 =======================================

-Find a CentOS 6 machine and then install some packages as root:
+Install these packages as root:

 ~~~~~no-highlight
 yum install bzip2-devel cmake git